MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/tutorial-grant-api-permissions.md

 When API permissions are granted to a client, application, or user in Azure AD, they are recorded as objects that can be accessed, updated, or deleted like other objects.
 Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to interactive consent.
 This can be useful for automation scenarios, bulk management, or other custom operations in your organization.

 >[!Caution]
->Permissions created programmatically are not subject to review or confirmation.
+>Be Careful!
+Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.

 Any app or service that can manage permission grants can elevate privileges for any app, user, or group in your organization.
 Access to this service must be properly secured and should be limited to as few users as possible.